Internship

 • Code of Conduct: Establish a clear code of conduct that outlines expected behavior from interns, including professionalism, respect for others, confidentiality, and adherence to company policies.

-• Work Hours and Attendance: Define the working hours and attendance expectations for interns.
+• Work Hours and Attendance: Define working hours and attendance expectations for interns.
 Clarify any rules regarding punctuality, breaks, and time off.

 • Confidentiality and Data Protection: Communicate the importance of maintaining confidentiality for all company information and data.
 Ensure interns understand their responsibilities regarding data protection and handling sensitive information.